sibgit/sibgit.github.io/exercises_advanced_topics.md

     ```
     * 542f88d (HEAD -> main) fixup!
 Add 'command_mode' file: commands for vim's command mode
     * f0d33d7 fixup!
 README: add vim modes and open file example
-    * c778c05 Add 'command_mode' file: commands for vim's command mode
+    * c778c05 7.
+Add 'command_mode' file: commands for vim's command mode
-    * 8186e45 Add 'normal_mode' file: commands for vim's normal mode
+    * 8186e45 4.
+Add 'normal_mode' file: commands for vim's normal mode
-    * c454a04 README: add vim modes and open file example
+    * c454a04 2.
+README: add vim modes and open file example
-    * 0fbf901 First commit of the vim cheat-sheet project.
+    * a818d5a 1.
+First commit of the vim cheat-sheet project.
 Add README file
     ```

     <br>

-8. Now that we modified `main`, **rebase `dev` on `main` again**.
+8. As we have once more modified `main`, **rebase `dev` on `main` again**.
    :dart:
    **Hint:** to easily skip a commit, you can either use interactive rebase as we did earlier, or use a regular rebase and run **`git rebase --skip`** when